Annual Events in NYC

 Jacob K. Javits Convention Center

 Don’t miss the boat.
 Yachts, fishing boats, kayaks—you’ll find them all at the New York Boat Show, a New York City institution for more than a century.
-Each year, tens of thousands flock to the event to check out the latest in boats and fishing equipment.
+Each year, tens of thousands attendees come to check out the latest in boats and fishing equipment.
 Visitors can also attend daily seminars with a full slate of top fishing and boating pros.

 The Jewish Museum

-This film festival—a collaborative effort between the Jewish Museum and the Film Society of Lincoln Center—aims to record, investigate and celebrate the Jewish experience around the world with two weeks of cinematic offerings, including narrative feature-length films, shorts and documentaries.
-Previous NYJFFs have featured films that went on to great national acclaim, like Nowhere in Africa, Beaufort and Empty Nest.
+This film festival—a collaborative effort between the Jewish Museum and the Film Society of Lincoln Center—aims to record, investigate and celebrate the Jewish experience around the world with two weeks of cinematic offerings, including shorts, documentaries and feature-length narratives.
+Previous NYJFFs have spotlighted films that went on to great national acclaim, like Nowhere in Africa, Beaufort and Empty Nest.

 El Museo del Barrio

-El Museo del Barrio hosts the annual Three Kings Day Parade and Celebration—by far the largest and longest-running Three Kings Day celebration in the City.
-It’s also one of the only New York City parades populated almost entirely by children!
+El Museo del Barrio hosts the annual Three Kings Day Parade—by far the largest and longest-running Three Kings Day fete in the City.
+It’s also one of the only New York City parades populated almost entirely by children.
 Paraders will join camels, sheep, a donkey, colorful puppets, brightly dressed community leaders posing as the Three Kings and thousands of spectators for a festive day replete with music and gift giveaways.

 Winter Antiques Show